There are eight tabs in the Region/Estate window:

 Rating: This dropdown box allows you to select the maturity level of a Region.
 You may choose from General, Moderate, or Adult.
 For more information about maturity ratings, see Maturity Ratings: An Overview.

-Teleport Home One User: This button teleports a specific Resident back to their home location.
+Teleport Home One Resident: This button teleports a specific Resident back to their home location.

-Teleport Home All Users: Allows you to send everyone back to their home location.
+Teleport Home All Residents: Allows you to send everyone back to their home location.

 Send Message to Region: Allows you to send a notification message to everyone in that Region as a blue popup dialog in the corner of their Second Life windows.